 - Deterministic methods use a unique identifier to recognize the device.

-- Probabilistic methods, such as device fingerprinting, are less accurate and are used to match devices if deterministic methods are not available.
+- Probabilistic methods are less accurate and are used to match devices if deterministic methods are not available.

 For more details, see Attribution Methods below.

 After Singular collects all the relevant touchpoints that happened prior to the install, the Fraud Prevention Engine kicks into action, evaluating each touchpoint to determine if it is authentic or fraudulent.

 For example, what appears to be a click on an ad may have been simulated in order for an ad network to receive credit for an app install illegitimately.
 Alternatively, the install itself may be fake.
 These and other types of fraud can cost you in excessive billing for CPI/CPA campaigns, so Singular looks for them before finalizing the attribution or reporting it to the ad network.

 For more information on different types of fraud, Singular's prevention methods, and how you can customize your fraud protection by adding rules of your own, see Singular Fraud Prevention.

 The touchpoints that were found to be valid are rated by importance (clicks are prioritized over impressions as they reflect a higher level of user intention) as well as the reliability of the device matching method.
 For the full details, see Touchpoint Prioritization below.

 All else being equal, Singular prioritizes the touchpoint closest in time to the install.
 This is called a last-touch attribution model.